 Let’s put all of this together, shall we?!
 To do this, head out for a 30-minute run.
 After every 5 minutes of your run, spend your 6th minute focusing on one of these body parts.
 Notice what your body does naturally, and fix it accordingly.

 So after your first 5 minutes, spend the next minute thinking about your upper body.
 Repeat that again only spend the next 6th minute thinking about your hips.
 Continue this pattern all the way down to your feet.

 Finally, spend the last 6 minutes of your run letting all of this come together, noticing the parts of your body that need the most adjusting mid-run!

 Once you start to understand proper run form throughout the whole body, check out this video on the secret to your stride to dive a bit deeper and understand the lower body mechanics that will help you run farther and faster!

-Drills are one of the easiest ways to work on running form, because they allow us to break down our form outside the context of a run.
+Drills are one of the easiest ways to work on running form because they allow us to break down our form outside of the context of a run.

-It’s tough to analyze run form mid-run, so let’s take a look at a drill that will lock in proper form, ultimately making your runs faster, easier, and injury-free.
+It’s tough to analyze run form mid-run, so let’s take a look at a drill that will lock in proper form, ultimately making your runs faster, easier, and preventing running injuries.

 We’ll start by simply balancing on one leg for 30 seconds.
 This is an easy way to find out what our natural tendencies are.

 Does your weight naturally fall to one part of your foot, do you lean in a certain direction?

 If just balancing is too easy for you, challenge yourself by turning your head to the right and left, and looking up and down.
 If that goes well, simply close your eyes for even more of a challenge.